uNetworking/uWebSockets.js/README.md

-# Binaries of uWebSockets.js
+# uWebSockets.js precompiled binaries
 Automatically built from source by GitHub Actions.

 ## Clarification of license

-Even though the binaries are untagged as per Appendix of Apache License 2.0, they are indeed covered by this license just like its corresponding source files are.
+Files in this "binaries" branch are all licensed under Apache License 2.0, despite some of them lacking a notice as per "APPENDIX: How to apply the Apache License to your work" of the Apache License 2.0.